Anto-dev-perso/GameOfLife/README.md

 ## Contributing

-Contributions are not allowed on this project but I you have any feedback, feel free to raise an Issue
+Contributions are not allowed on this project but if you have any feedback, feel free to raise an Issue or contact the Maintainer directly.

-Feel free to submit issues or pull requests to help improve the project.
-All contributions are welcome!

 <!-- TODO -->
 <!-- ## License -->